axetroy/dvm/README.md

 ### Usage

-Whether you install Deno now or not will not affect the use of dvm.
+Whether you have installed Deno or not will not affect the use of dvm.

 ```bash
 # install